 Daniel’s mother suggested he audition for a role in David Copperfield (1999 television mini-series) in order to boost his confidence.
 Since his first appearance as Harry Potter in Harry Potter and the Philosopher’s Stone (2001), he has earned ‘an estimated personal fortune of £17 million.’

 Cara has both dyspraxia and ADHD.
-Signs of her dyspraxia included struggling at school and fining exams a nightmare.
+Signs of her dyspraxia included struggling at school and finding exams a nightmare.
 While she was told she had the reading ability of a sixteen-year-old when she was nine, she was told she had the reading ability of a nine-year-old when she was sixteen.
 Cara ‘struggling to truly communicate how she was feeling’ is a part of her ADHD.

-Cara began her modelling career in 2009 while she made her acting debut in 2014 in the Sky Arts drama Timeless in which her partner’s service in Afghanistan affects their relationship and in turn mirrors her grandmother being ‘separated from her lover due to war.’
+Cara began her modelling career in 2009 while she made her acting debut in 2014 in the Sky Arts drama Timeless in which her partner’s service in Afghanistan affects their relationship and, in turn, mirrors her grandmother being ‘separated from her lover due to war.’
 Not only does Cara sing, but she also plays the drums and the guitar.

-Florence is the lead singer of her band Florence + The Machine.
+Florence Welch is the lead singer of her band Florence + The Machine.
 She often opens up about her dyspraxia and dyslexia in interviews by saying she is proud to have them.
 Florence thought school was difficult.
 She ‘got into trouble for impromptu singing’ and ‘preferred climbing trees and visiting the library over schoolwork’.
 She was also involved in “special lessons” at school where she learnt to write in sand for example.

 Despite her impromptu singing causing her to get into trouble at school, she turned it into her successful career in Florence + The Machine.
 She has said the following about her dyspraxia: “The fact that I work in a creative industry probably helps.
 We dyspraxics think in a different way.”